 DIMENSIONS: 20″H x 12.5″W x 7″D – Weight: 3.9lbs – CAPACITY: 28L

-The Simms Dry Creek Z Fishing Backpack – 35L comes in two colors: TAN and RIPARIAN CAMO (pictured above).
-The fully submersible backpack features a Tru Zip™ zipper that keeps everything inside the main compartment dry.
+The Simms Dry Creek Z Fishing Backpack has been completely reworked for the 2022 season.
+It’s fully submersible since it features a Tru Zip™ zipper that keeps everything inside the main compartment dry.
 The zippered exterior pocket holds your essential but is not waterproof.
+A D-ring on the front side allows for the attachment of additional gear.

-Since the Simms Dry Creek Z Fishing Backpack – 35L was built with the fly fisher in mind, it has some nice little features such as a centred net holster to comfortably hold your fly fishing net.
-Additional gear straps on the side of the Simms Dry Creek Z Fishing Backpack – 35L can hold a fly rod or other essential gear.
+Since the Simms Dry Creek Z Fishing Backpack was built with the fly fisher in mind, it has some nice little features such as a centred net holster to comfortably hold your fly fishing net.
+Pockets on the side of the Simms Dry Creek Z Fishing Backpack can hold a fly rod or a beverage for long days on the water.

 The Fishpond Thunderhead Submersible Backpack is made from Fishpond’s ultra durable 1680d TPU recycled nylon.
 The super sturdy TIZIP closure ensure your gear stays dry no matter what.
 The gear straps (included) allow for the attachment of extra gear on either side of the Fishpond Thunderhead Submersible Backpack.
 On the outside it features a small zippered pocket for quick access (not waterproof).